nbeddows/meen-i8080-arcade/README.md

 These settings affect visual output and can be changed.
 They apply to all game roms loaded.

-`bpp:8` - Bits per pixel, supported values are 1 (currently not supported via the SDL IO controller) and 8.<br>
+`bpp:8` - Bits per pixel, supported values are 1 (currently not supported via the SDL IO controller), 8 (rgb332, not supported via the RP IO Controller) and 16 (rgb565).<br>
-`colour:white`: the forground colour (the background is always black), supported values are "white", "red", "green", "blue", "random" and an 8 bit custom hex value.<br>
+`colour:white`: the forground colour (the background is always black), supported values are "white", "red", "green", "blue", "random" and an 16 bit custom hex value.<br>
 `orientation:upright` - The window layout, "cocktail" for horizontal and "upright" for vertical.<br>

 ##### Audio